This is a prelude of sorts to the essay Entwined.

 If someone thinks he can fly, he's immediately informed he cannot.
 Splat.

-When the rationalist thinks he can presciently navigate emergent phenomena and impose his will on the Complex... the feedback mechanism is too long and attribution too vague to emphatically illustrate he’s intellectually splatting all over the place.
-Unlike the immediate feedback of physical laws, the complex interplay of social and economic systems allows failed predictions to fade into obscurity while new, equally dubious forecasts take their place.
+When the rationalist thinks he can presciently navigate emergent phenomena and impose his will on the Complex, the feedback mechanisms are too long and attribution too vague to emphatically illustrate he’s intellectually splatting all over the place.
+Unlike the immediate consequences of physical laws, the interplay of social and economic systems allows failed predictions to fade into obscurity while new, equally dubious forecasts take their place.

-This non-definitive attribution allows him to never quite be wrong, while almost constantly failing to be right.
-But he falls flat on his face all the same, lecturing you the entire way with a smug aura of self-reassured confidence.
+This non-definitive attribution lets them hide behind unfalsifiability, never shown to be definitively right or wrong: the rationalist sweet spot.
+But they fall flat on their face all the same, lecturing you the entire way with smug, self-assured confidence.

-Be cognizant of unfalsifiable claims, and approach anything that exists in veracity purgatory with extreme skepticism.
+Be cognizant of unfalsifiable claims wrapped in academic packaging.
+Approach anything that exists in falsifiability purgatory with extreme skepticism.

-Rationalism is perpetuated by people who don't grasp the boundaries of human cognition.
-It's intellectual vainglory, masquerading as a logic exercise.
-Rationalism is fundamentally a false promise against the management of the Emergent, similar to how "GDP go up forever" economics is a false promise against scarcity.
+It’s perpetuated by people who don't grasp the boundaries of human cognition: intellectual vainglory masquerading as a logic exercise.
+Rationalism is fundamentally a false promise against the management of the Emergent, similar to how ‘GDP go up forever’ economics is a false promise against scarcity.

-Be wary of the class of person who consistently concludes another regulation is needed and more centralized power is necessary; their motivated reasoning will often be adorned with scholarly scaffolding, alleging a “study” deems it essential.
+Be wary of those who consistently conclude another regulation is needed and more centralized power is necessary.
+Their motivated reasoning will be adorned with scholarly scaffolding, alleging a ‘study’ deems it essential.
 People love smuggling in their morality and value judgements under a thinly veiled disguise of pseudo-objectivity.

 “More fiction has been written in Excel than Word.”

-Perhaps equipped with an AGI Monte Carlo pattern god, applied rationalism is possible for the Complex.
+Perhaps equipped with an AGI Monte Carlo pattern god, applied rationalism becomes possible for the Complex.
 However, it's The Machine doing the thinking, not you.
-A human will never be able to accomplish this.
+A human mind is computationally incapable of accomplishing this.
 Know your limits.

-Until the day comes when we summon a computer species powerful enough to calculate how nature thinks, rationalism is more appropriately understood as a mendacious means to manipulate.
-Many rationalists naively mean well, however the road to hell is always paved with good intentions.
+The only path forward requires building something that exceeds us entirely, and until we summon a computer species powerful enough to calculate how nature thinks, rationalism is more appropriately understood as arrogant manipulation to shepherd in political stances.
+Many rationalists naively mean well, but the road to hell is always paved with good intentions.

-This is where my antipathy stems from.
-This is what inspires the tone of this essay: fools and wannabe despots spreading pseudointellectual subterfuge, and a self-anointed elite leveraging deceitful assertions against nature to justify tyrannical overreach into our lives.
+This is the source of my antipathy.
+This is what inspires the tone of this essay: fools and wannabe despots spreading pseudointellectual subterfuge, with a self-anointed elite leveraging deceitful assertions to justify tyrannical overreach into our lives.

-Learning more about the world is great; leveraging it to rule over others, is not.
+Learning more about the world is great.
+Abusing it to rule over others is not.

-And please spare me any limp “anti-science/anti-intellectual” line in a feeble attempt to condescendingly ignore the issue here.
-The rise of the Empiric and rejection of pseudointellectual central command isn’t "anti-science", because what you’re doing isn’t science to begin with.
-If it's not reproducible nor has predictive abilities, it isn't science.
+And please spare me any limp ‘anti-science/anti-intellectual’ line that elides the issues here.
+Emphasis on the empirical and rejection of central command isn’t ‘anti-science’, because what you’re doing isn’t science to begin with.
+If it's not reproducible nor has predictive ability, it isn't science.

 That's why rationalism is losing.
 And God/nature willing, it will continue to.